top of page

 Literature Supporting the Need for Instrumental Swallow Evaluations

-Literature Comparing Efficacy of Endoscopic to Fluoroscopic Swallow Evaluations
+Literature Comparing Efficacy of FEES vs MBSS

-Literature Listing Information Obtainable through FEES
+Literature Listing Information Obtainable Through FEES

 Literature Examining Safety and Comfort of FEES